Childhood origins of narcissism.

 So if lack self-worth is one of the reasons why a person ends up on the narcissist personality disorder spectrum, and self-esteem is developed in early childhood hood, it seems that something could have gone wrong in the narcissists’ early childhood.

-This could be down to the attachment in early childhood to the narcissists, primarily caregivers.
+This could be down to the attachment in early childhood to the narcissists, primary caregivers.

-The attachment system is a natural biological wired need to drive us to form a secure bond with our primary caregivers in childhood.
+The attachment system is a natural biological need to drive us to form a secure bond with our primary caregivers in childhood.
 Our brains are social organs, brain development and social development interact within themselves.

 Basic human needs for the body is a good varied diet of food and water.
 For the mind, it needs comfort, hugs, play, certainty, love and connection, growth, communication, a need to feel understood, a need to grow and develop a sense of self, interaction with others, if this is missing in early childhood.
 People can have profound deficits in brain functioning.

 Good parenting in early childhood is, unconditional love, a sense of wonder, a sense of amazement, a sense of responsibility, with the parent not being able to wait to see them, to watch them grow, develop and learn, to watch their children learn the things they love for themselves and help them achieve these, proud of the child for who they are.
 To support and love unconditionally while imposing appropriate boundaries, values, what’s right, what’s wrong, how to treat others, respect, manners.
 While at the same time positivity and praise for who they are.

 For the narcissist personality disorder to develop, there has been something greatly missing from childhood.

 Often narcissistic parents either raise a scapegoat or a golden child or the forgotten child.
 Some children will grow up with greater empathy towards others.
 Some will grow up narcissistic.
 Which is why it’s vital children have limited contact and lots of positivity and boundaries with the healthy parent.